Homemade Pizookie Recipe

 - Baking Soda – This recipe uses baking soda as the leavening agent, so don’t swap it for baking powder.
 Otherwise, there will be too much cornstarch in the dough, and you’ll end up with a stodgy cookie.

 - Semi-Sweet Chocolate Chips – Feel free to use whatever kind of chocolate your family prefers.
-Use chunks instead of chips if you want larger pockets of fudgy goodness.
-Opt for dark chocolate to cut the sweetness, or mix it up with butterscotch or peanut butter chips.
+Use chocolate chunks instead of chips if you want larger pockets of fudgy goodness.
+Opt for dark chocolate to cut the sweetness, or mix it up with butterscotch, peanut butter chips, or white chocolate chips.

 How to Make a Pizookie